41chaitanya/WeatherAppIn-React/README.md

 # Historical Data:
 Allow users to view historical weather data for a specific location, such as past week's temperatures or rainfall.

-# Responsive Design:
-Ensure your weather app is mobile-friendly and adapts well to different screen sizes and devices.